barumau/panlingue/eng/109_karloge.md

 #### Verbs without prepositions

-Prepositions are not used as frequently in Pandunia as in English.
+Prepositions are not used as frequently in Panlingue as in English.
 In many phrases, the verb says enough alone.

 **me laya dome.**